ExpressionEngine/ExpressionEngine/README.md

 * `feature/commerce`
 * `feature/pandora-accessory`

-Feature branches should be turned into pull-requests before they are merged into develop.
+Feature branches should be turned into pull-requests before they are merged into stability.
+Large pull requests should target a release branch instead of stability.

-When code for a release is frozen, a branch prefixed with `release/` should be created.
+When code for a release is frozen, or development on a non-patch version is started, a branch prefixed with `release/` should be created.
 Version numbers should follow [semver](http://semver.org) conventions.

 * `release/2.9.0`
 * `release/2.22.0-dp.15+intrepid-earwig`